aravindhan-c/Linux-for-Cloud-and-Devops/README.md

 * ls - list files and directories
 * ls -l - list files and directores with permissions, timestamp and more details
 * ls -a - list hidden files and directories
+* ls -F - append a symbol at the end of a filename to indicate its type (* executabe, / directory, @ symbolic link, | pipe, > door, = socket)
+* ls -lt - list the files sorted by last modification time with most recently modified files at top
+* ls -lh - list the file size in human readable format
+* ls -lR - shows all subdirectories recursively
 * uanme - print system information
 * unamne -r - print kernel release information
 * cd - change directory